|Nutritional Guidelines (per serving)|

 - 1 large yellow or white onion

-- 4-5 tablespoons Spanish olive oil for frying
+- 4 to 5 tablespoons Spanish olive oil for frying

 Rinse peppers, then remove stems, seeds, and membranes.
 Cut in julienne slices (lengthwise, about 1/4-inch wide).
 Peel and cut the onion into julienne slices.